revolist/revogrid-docs/tests/e2e/docs/scenarios/kanban-server-loading.md

 ### KSRV-001 · P0 · Initial request resolves to real cards

-Execution: Partially executed: initial loaded status and screenshot; individual first-card placement assertions are source-derived.
+Execution: Partially automated and executed on 2026-09-10 in the docs host at 1280×720.
+The focused test waited for the polite Loaded from server notice, verified its 100,000-card total, then verified real `server-1` content, all four workflow headings and their logical counts.
+Loading-state timing and the individual server-2–4 placement assertions remain source-derived.

 1. Fresh load ⇒ four workflow columns To do, Doing, Review, Done and top-layout swimlanes Product, Platform, Growth are available; a polite live status is present.
 2. During callback, observe “Loading cards from server…” ⇒ placeholders can appear while loading; no fake completed title is shown for an unresolved placeholder.